What is a button battery?

 Where are button batteries used?

-Button batteries are commonly used in lots of different small electrical products and toys.
+Button batteries are commonly used in many different small electrical products and toys.
 Often they are already installed in the products and toys.
-Examples include but are not limited to:
+Examples include but are not limited to remote controls, watches, calculators, toys, flashing decorations, flameless candles and reading lights.

 Are button batteries dangerous?